 - Carefully disconnect each wire from its corresponding terminal by loosening the screw or gently pulling them off.

-It’s essential to remember the position or labeling of each wire as you remove them to avoid confusion during the bypass process.
 Taking a picture or drawing a diagram of the wiring setup can be helpful for future reference.

 Connecting The Appropriate Wires Together To Bypass The Thermostat